vipulnaik/diet-exercise-health/events/2026/2026-exercise-tracker.md

 as well as potatoes prep, I skipped jogging and strength exercises.
 I did hand gripper exercises and humming-with-intermittent-pauses before the Trader Joe's trip.

+## 2026-05-15: skipped jogging and strength exercises

+On Friday 2026-05-15, I skipped jogging and strength exercises.
+This was because a bunch of investigations and tasks related to the day job ended up stacking together and by the time they wrapped up, I was too delayed to go jogging.
+I did manage to squeeze in hand gripper exercises.